djcard/testboxMockingUtils/README.md

 `whileSwapped` accepts a structure with the name of mappings as the keys and the targets as the values as well as a callback.
 The method stores the original mapping from WireBox in the variables scope of the instantiated CFC, runs the callback, then restores the mappings.

+Thanks to Eric Peterson for the whileSwapped method and providing the foundational strategy for this module.

 Examples: